jameslittle230/jameslittle-dot-me-eleventy/content/blog/21-stork-analytics.md

 ---

-I recon this is the most stable thing I've launched in a prod environment.
+I reckon this is the most stable thing I've launched in a prod environment.
 This feels like the deployment with the smallest bundle of hacks I've ever created.
 I spent shockingly little time installing software on the EC2 box, which is a task I've easily burned weeks on before.
 Moreover, I can run each service independently in production or on my personal computer.
 I'm happy with this because I don't think I'll have to keep worrying about it forever.

 Acknowledgements: [Terin](https://twitter.com/terinjokes) helped reaffirm that I was using Docker correctly.
 Thanks, Terin!